Information about all of our events

 The PCAA Musician in Residence Project for Penicuik High School

-The PCAA has been successful in a grant application to Chamber Music Scotland to engage with young people in the Penicuik community in a totally new way.
-The project funds a young local cellist, Justyna Jablonska, in the role of Musician in Residence for the school to work closely with the head of music, Keith Murphy.
-Together, they will lead and facilitate the production of a sound and video production using contemporary classical composition techniques, which will be uploaded to YouTube and premiered at the PCAA Penfest Arts Festival at the end of September.
-Justyna will engage the students in “improvisation”, using the sounds around them, recording them on their devices, and layering them to make a final “production”.
-Sounds will also include their own musical instruments or vocalisation.
+The PCAA was successful in a grant application to Chamber Music Scotland to engage with young people in the Penicuik community in a totally new way.
+The project funded a young local cellist, Justyna Jablonska, in the role of Musician in Residence for the school to work closely with the head of music, Keith Murphy.
+Together, they lead and facilitated the production of a sound and video production using contemporary classical composition techniques, which was premiered on YouTube at the PCAA Penfest Arts Festival at the end of September 2021.
+Justyna engaged the students in “improvisation” on their own musical instruments or vocalisation, recording them on their devices, and layering them to make a final “production”.

-The work will be done as a series of intensive workshops in August when the school students return after the summer break.
+The work was done as a series of intensive workshops in August and September when the school students returned after the summer break.

-The recorded sound and video clips will be stitched together for the final video/sound track under the guidance of Justyna and Keith.
+The recorded sound and video clips were stitched together for the final video/sound track under the guidance of Justyna and Keith.